Online sellers and vendors who want to reach beyond Google are advertising on that other popular online shopping site — Amazon.

 Just as with any other advertising strategy, you must keep fine tuning your ads to reflect your own goals and results.
 Eventually, you’ll start seeing costs go down and finally get to see that “sweet spot” in your ads.

-I would love to hear about your experience with Amazon advertising.
+We would love to hear about your Amazon advertising experiences.
 Have you seen success?
-Please mention in comments below.
-If you want your results mentioned as an example in an upcoming post, please email our Content Manager, Holly at firstname.lastname@example.org.
+Please share in comments below.